 breathe out slowly usually to reduce the

-lung compression and prevent air from being tracked a lot of patients with this type of disease will also hyperinflate their lungs and this is pretty much just another tactic for them to decrease the amount of air being trapped in the lungs in an obstructive lung disease pattern the residual volume which is the amount of air that is still in the lungs after exhaling will
+lung compression and prevent air from being tracked a lot of patients with this type of disease will also hyperinflate their lungs and this is pretty much just another tactic for them to decrease the amount of air being trapped in the lungs in an obstructive lung disease pattern the residual volume which is the amount of air that is still in the lungs after exhaling will increase because again and obstructive

 lung disease patients it's hard for them